-- 2. Options to Download the result (.txt) or get a Link to return to this result later. - 3.
-The right side will contain various View Switches to see the result, metadata, and various tokenized fields: - a.
-The Body is the content of the result. - b.
-Metadata includes where and when the result was collected. - c.
-If present in the Body, additional view switches will show Lists of Entities within the result (Emails, Cryptocurrencies, Cards, CVEs, IP addresses, SSNs). - d.
-Chat Users will be present if the result is from Telegram or Discord with Usernames and User IDs found in the result.
-(The lower screenshot shows this switch active.) - 4.
-A Group heading will be present if the result is from one of these types of sites: Chan, Forum, Market, Paste, or Ransomware.
+- 4. The right side will contain various View Switches to see the result, metadata, tokenized fields, and enrichment: - a.
+The Body is the content of the result. - Metadata includes where and when the result was collected.
+Clicking on the icon next to URI will allow you to copy the URL in a defanged format.

+- c.
+If present in the Body, additional view switches will show Lists of Entities within the result (Emails, Cards, Cryptocurrencies, CVEs, IP addresses, SSNs). - d.
+A Chat Users view switch will be present if the result is from Telegram or Discord with Usernames and User IDs found in the result.
+(The lower screenshot shows this switch active.) - e.
+Leak Context or Site Context buttons may also be present, depending on the type of search result. - 5.
+A Group heading will be present if the result is from one of these types of sites: Chan, Forum, Forum Post, Market, Paste, or Ransomware.
+Additionally, Authenticated Site will be present if the site required special access, such as a login or other challenge.